Geraldine (Gerry) Harris

-I am a qualified counsellor and trainee psychotherapist.
-I've enjoyed an extensive career in health and well being (originally qualifying as a nurse) and have been in therapeutic practice now for six years.
+I'm a qualified Psychotherapist (CTA).
+I've enjoyed an extensive career in health and well being (originally qualifying as a nurse) and have been a qualified Counsellor since 2012 and qualified Psychotherapist since 2018.
 I work alongside people with a range of presentations including depression, anxiety, fear, relationship difficulties and personal / work related stress.
-In addition I have undertaken years of specialist training in trauma and have over five years' experience of working with people who are survivors of accidents and abuse (physical, sexual and emotional)
+In addition I have undertaken much specialist training in trauma and have several years' experience of working with people who are survivors of accidents and abuse (physical, sexual and emotional)

 My personal style is integrative drawing on humanistic approaches combined with the depth of psychodynamic ideas as well as my insight into how trauma affects the body.
-I am committed to ongoing development - working toward a post-graduate qualification in Transactional Analysis (TA) and a diploma in Advanced Trauma.
+I am committed to ongoing development.
+I have also completed a foundation in Mindfulness course which I regularly integrate into my work.

 Explanation of Transactional Analysis